The Practice of Beginning & Becoming

 “Readiness is a myth.
 We learn by beginning.”

-I stepped into entrepreneurship eleven years ago, at twenty-six — single, freshly out of grad school, still learning how to trust my own voice.
-What began as a tutoring, coaching, and consulting practice was held together by a half-formed dream, a laptop, and the encouragement of a dear friend who believed in me long before I believed in myself.
+I stepped into entrepreneurship eleven years ago, at twenty-six—fresh out of grad school and still learning how to trust my own voice.
+What began as a tutoring and coaching practice was held together by a half-formed dream, a laptop, and the encouragement of a dear friend who believed in me long before I believed in myself.

-“You have a ridiculously clear vision and talent,” he said.
+“You have a ridiculously clear vision,” he told me.
 “Stop overthinking it and start.
 You’ll figure it out.”
-He had this quick, bright mind—funny, chaotic, kind, brilliant—and he matched my ADHD energy with ease.
-He believed in my voice and vision without hesitation, and he wanted my work in the world as much as I did, maybe more.
+He matched my ADHD energy with a bright, chaotic brilliance.
+He wanted my work in the world as much as I did.

-What I know now is this: starting isn’t a moment.
-It’s a practice.
-A willingness to begin again, and again, and again — especially when the path shifts, when life breaks your heart, or when what you thought you were building evolves into something unrecognizable.
+He was right, though I didn't yet understand why.
+I know now that starting isn’t a moment; it’s a practice.
+It is the willingness to begin again when the path shifts, when life breaks your heart, or when the thing you’re building evolves into something unrecognizable.

 Origins: The First Leap